amscomp/cordova-plugin-keyboard/README.md

 > The `Keyboard` object provides some functions to customize the keyboard.

+** This plugin is altered from it's source (cjpearson/cordova-plugin-keyboard) to force the soft keyboard, regardless of whether a physical input device is connected.

 This plugin has only been tested in Cordova 3.2 or greater, and its use in previous Cordova versions is not recommended (potential conflict with keyboard customization code present in the core in previous Cordova versions).

 If you do use this plugin in an older Cordova version (again, not recommended), you have to make sure the HideKeyboardFormAccessoryBar and KeyboardShrinksView preference values are *always* false, and only use the API functions to turn things on/off.